dotlang/language/doc/Enhancements.md

 Y - object can be thought of as an empty struct.

-? - we can add pointer type.
+N - we can add pointer type.
 `var x: int*` or `var x: int&` same as C and these types can be considered mutable.
 `var x: int[]&; //x is a pointer to an array`